chiragvishnoi-01/Aviothic2.0_BitXBlood/SECURITY.md

 ## 🛡️ Security Measures

-We take the security of the BloodLink platform seriously.
+We take the security of the Raktchain platform seriously.
 Here are the measures we've implemented to protect the project:

 ### Environment Variables Protection
 - All sensitive environment variables are stored in `.env` files